Adjani Bali Cooking School

-The waterfall of Les village in the Tejakula community of North Bali - known locally as Yeh Mampeh - is one of the more remotely located, but it is a great site to explore if you’ve got the knack for some adventure.
-After a 20-minute trek from the main village road, you arrive at the misty falls that pour 30m into a rocky plunge pool.
-You usually get to enjoy the soothing natural environment all for yourself due to its remoteness.
-The crystal clear pool welcomes you to take a cool plunge or sit around the rocks and boulders to enjoy the wonderful views.
+After a 20-minute trek from the main village road, you arrive at the misty falls that pour 30 m into a rocky plunge pool.
+You usually get to enjoy the soothing natural environment all to yourself.
+Take a cool plunge in the crystal clear pool or sit on the rocks and enjoy the wonderful views.

 Ling Gwan Kiong Chinese Temple

 A great stopover for those interested in historical landmarks, this old Chinese temple is right beside the defunct seaport of Singaraja in North Bali.
 Ling Gwan Kiong is only a 15-minute drive east from Lovina Beach and features mini gardens with colourful and detailed murals.
 No entry fees apply, but feel free to drop some cash Read More...